George Orwell: Rest and recuperation

 Orwell returned to England in June 1937, and stayed at the O'Shaughnessy home at Greenwich.
 He found his views on the Spanish Civil War out of favour, but praised the book Red Spanish Notebook: the first six months of revolution and the civil war by Juan Ramón Breá and Mary Stanley Low in a review for Time and Tide magazine.
 Kingsley Martin rejected two of Orwell's works and Gollancz was equally cautious.
 At the same time, the communist Daily Worker was running an attack on The Road to Wigan Pier, taking out of context Orwell writing that "the working classes smell"; a letter to Gollancz from Orwell threatening libel action brought a stop to this.
 Orwell was also able to find a more sympathetic publisher for his views in Fredric Warburg of Secker & Warburg.
 Orwell returned to Wallington, which he found in disarray after his absence.
 He acquired goats, a cockerel (rooster) he called Henry Ford and a poodle puppy he called Marx; and settled down to animal husbandry and writing Homage to Catalonia.

 There were thoughts of going to India to work on The Pioneer, a newspaper in Lucknow, but by March 1938 Orwell's health had deteriorated.
 He was admitted to Preston Hall Sanatorium at Aylesford, Kent, a Royal British Legion Industries hospital for ex-servicemen to which his brother-in-law Laurence O'Shaughnessy was attached.
 He was thought initially to be suffering from tuberculosis and stayed in the sanatorium until September.
 Homage to Catalonia was published in London by Secker & Warburg and was a commercial flop; it re-emerged in the 1950s, following on the success of Orwell's later books.

 The novelist L.H.
 Myers secretly funded a trip to French Morocco for half a year for Orwell to avoid the English winter and recover his health.
-The Orwells set out in September 1938 via Gibraltar and Tangier to avoid Spanish Morocco and arrived at Marrakech.
+The Orwells set out in September 1938 via Gibraltar and Tangier to avoid Spanish Morocco and arrived at Marrakesh.
 They rented a villa on the road to Casablanca and during that time Orwell wrote Coming Up for Air.
 They arrived back in England on 30 March 1939 and Coming Up for Air was published in June.
 Orwell spent time in Wallington and Southwold working on an essay about Charles Dickens.
 In June 1939, Orwell's father died.